cwwdaniel/invoice-text-classification/README.md

 ## Text Augmentation

 There are three data augmentation techniques in this repository, namely lexical synonym replacement (WordNet), Word Embedding similar word replacement (GloVe), and Contextual Word Embedding word replacement (BERT).
-All four methods could be used to generate synthetic training data.
+All three methods could be used to generate synthetic training data.

 Refer to the links below for the codes:
 'invoice-text-classification/wordnet_aug'